hadardv/condition-login/README.md

 #  Mobile Security App – Android Access Challenge

-A fun and creative Android security app that demonstrates conditional access using sensors, MLKit, media, and location.
+An android security app that demonstrates conditional access using sensors, MLKit, media, and location.
 Access is granted only after completing **5 challenges**.

 ##  Features